 The problem with backlighting is that it can sometimes be hard to get your exposure right.
 The back tends to be too bright, without enough light hitting the front.

-Drinks like cocktails can be one of the most difficult items to shoot, as they are often shot in glassware.
+Cocktail photography is one of the most difficult ones to create.
+The reason is that they are often shot in glassware.
 The reflections can be tough to manage, and this kind of shoot can take much longer than a food shoot.

 When you’re shooting glasses or glass bottles, everything in the room can end up reflected in the glass.
-This can look ugly.
+This can make your beverage photography ugly.

 You do need a bit of reflection, or they can look fake.
 It’s up to you to use your judgement of what looks good.

-An important trick is to use double diffusion to make sure your shadows are super soft.
+An important trick is to use double diffusion to make sure your shadows are super soft and to manage the reflections.

 I shot this image of milk and brownies in a very small space.
 I was having difficulty getting the bottle of milk to look soft until I placed two diffusers parallel to each other on the edge of my set.